leangjia/blender_docs/trunk/blender_docs/manual/modeling/meshes/editing/edge/bevel.rst

 Options
 =======

+Affect :kbd:`V`
+   Vertices
+      Only the areas near vertices are beveled, the edges remain unchanged.
+   Edges
+      Bevel the edges, creating intersections at vertices.

 Amount Type :kbd:`M`
    Selects how the *Amount* value controls the size of the bevel.
 According to the selection, the amount is: